 What are the symptoms?

 - Pain, stiffness, and limitation in full movement of the joint are typical.
-The stiffness tends to be worse first thing in the morning but tends to loosen up after half an hour or so.
+The stiffness tends to be worse first thing in the morning.
+It then tends to loosen up after half an hour or so.

 - Swelling and inflammation of an affected joint can sometimes occur.
 (But note, affected joints are not usually very swollen, red or warm.
-Tell your doctor if a joint suddenly swells up or becomes red or hot as this is a symptom that more commonly occurs with other types of arthritis.)
+Tell your doctor if a joint suddenly swells up or becomes red or hot.
+This is a symptom that more commonly occurs with other types of arthritis.)

 - An affected joint tends to look a little larger than normal.
 This is due to overgrowth of the bone next to damaged cartilage.